 Discover a truly authentic part of Valencia ‘El Carmen’ neigbourhood and explore its nooks and crannies and be sure to try the Agua de Valencia while you eat tapas with this Viva el carmen tour.

 A meeting point for many people in Valencia.
 Cuatro Monos is a great place to go for a chilled out evening packed with good music and great drinks.

-Lie down on the sofas, listen good music or watch some soccer match with Ruzafa community.
+Lie down on the sofas, listen to good music or watch a soccer match with Ruzafa community.

-Note: they do offers food too, but make sure to reserve a table at cuatro Monos if you wanna eat.
+Note: they do offer food too, but make sure to reserve a table at Cuatro Monos if you want to eat.

 51. Wine tour

-Discover the different flavors and fragrances of Spanish wine enrolling yourself at a wine tour.
+Discover the different flavors and fragrances of Spanish wine by enrolling yourself on wine tour.

 You will learn about the different kinds of wine, and of course taste them.
-That is the most funny part!
+That is the most fun part!